Stainless Steel Sink Care

 Scrubbing Across the Grain

 Certain new sinks come with a factory grain or fine polish lines.
 Always scrub parallel to these marks.

 Allowing Cleaners or Detergents to Dry on Surface

-Cleaners and detergents can and do contain harmful chemicals which can corrode stainless steel.
+Cleaners and detergents can and do contain harmful chemicals that can corrode stainless steel.
 You can use them, but they must not be allowed to sit on the sink surface.
 In addition, do NOT fill the sink and allow a strong solution of chlorine bleach and water to sit in the sink.
 This chemical brew can cause problems.
-If you want to sanitize an object in a solution of chlorine bleach, use a bucket or other non stainless steel sink.
+If you want to sanitize an object in a solution of chlorine bleach, use a bucket or other non-stainless steel sink.